0x78654C/xTerminal/README.md

    }
 }
 ```
-Now you can use Top Level Statement too.
+You can use Top Level Statement too.

 ## Usage of the Password Manager: